minhl337/LuDeimAPI/docs/source/methods/login.rst

         }

 **NOTES**
     This method should be called when a user tries to login.
 While many methods can be called without being logged in via an optional *uuid* argument, this is discouraged.
-The intended use is to call the login method whenever a user logs in
+The intended use is to call the login method whenever a user logs into the frontend then not have to worry about providing a uuid for each request.
+Login will fail if the user tries logging in with a non-existent account.
+This should be expected and caught by the frontend.